baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 2. Request the TC data through the `getTCData` command, and check whether a legal basis for the desired processing is available.
 Only if that's the case may it start processing.
 3. Subscribe to change events through the `addEventListener` command to notice if the user withdrew their consent for example and then stop processing accordingly.

-While not the TCF's intended purpose, the fact that the CMP data can be easily read programatically through the API that has to be provided, has also enabled research on consent dialogs on the web [@hilsPrivacyPreferenceSignals2021; @matteCookieBannersRespect2020; @aertsCookieDialogsTheir2021], and is even used by consumer protection organizations to automatically find violations in popular websites to pursue legal action against [@noyb.euNoybAimsEnd2021].
+While not the TCF's intended purpose, the fact that the CMP data can be easily read programatically through the API that has to be provided has also enabled research on consent dialogs on the web [@hilsPrivacyPreferenceSignals2021; @matteCookieBannersRespect2020; @aertsCookieDialogsTheir2021], and is even used by consumer protection organizations to automatically find violations in popular websites to pursue legal action against [@noyb.euNoybAimsEnd2021].

 ## Situation on Mobile {#sec:cd-situation-mobile}